Learn-Java-for-Beginners/learn-java-for-beginners.github.io/week-1-java-basics/review-checklist.md

 # Week 1 – Review Checklist

-## Java Fundamentals & OOP Foundations
+## Java Fundamentals and OOP Foundations

 > This document is used during the weekly review session.
 > The goal is improvement, not criticism.